Béatrice Balcou

 Team

-Antoinette Jattiot
+Antoinette Jattiot (Curator and communication)

 External staff

-Léonor Gomez, Arthur Jules (production)
+Léonor Gomez & Arthur Jules (Production)

-Lola Pertsowsky (exhibition photography)
+Lola Pertsowsky (Photography)

 Board & Assemblee Members